Do Fans Help Prevent Mold? What to Know

 The last thing you want in your home is mold.
 It is repulsive to look at and causes a musty odor.
 It eats away at your walls and furniture.
 Worst of all, it can trigger allergies and cause other health issues.

-As a homeowner, you want to do everything in your power to prevent mold.
-Luckily, our team of mold remediation specialists know plenty of things you can do to keep your home clean.
+As a homeowner, you want to do everything possible to prevent mold.
+Luckily, our mold remediation specialists know plenty of things you can do to keep your home clean.

 One of the simplest things you can do is use fans in your home!
-In this post, we’ll cover how fans improve airflow and prevent mold growth.
+This post will cover how fans improve airflow and prevent mold growth.

 Does Your Fan Help Prevent Mold?

 Fans indeed reduce a room’s moisture levels by improving air circulation.
 Mold needs moisture to thrive.
-So, by using a fan, you make it harder for fungus to grow in your home.
+So, using a fan makes it harder for fungus to grow in your home.

 However, you must realize that they are not the perfect solution.
-They are not powerful enough to dry out very damp areas and won’t do much good if your mold problem is serious.
+They are not powerful enough to dry out very damp areas and won’t do much good if your mold problem is severe.